-When looking for ways to lower operating expenses, business owners may find that maintenance and upgrades to their commercial HVAC systems is an easy solution.
-Exact savings varies by the type of system you have, as well as the type of business you're in.
+When looking for ways to lower operating expenses, business owners may find that maintenance and upgrades to their commercial HVAC systems are an easy solution.
+Exact savings varies by the type of system you have, as well as the type of business you’re in.

 These six tips will help your business save money through maintaining and making upgrades to your commercial HVAC system.

 - Take a look at your company’s procedures.
 Conducting an evaluation like this can help you identify if there are procedures which could be adjusted to reduce the strain on your HVAC system.
 Slight adjustments can be simple to implement and greatly increase your savings.
 Look to see if it may be beneficial to adjust working hours around the hottest hours of the day during the summer, such as moving lunch hour to this time to reduce air conditioning usage.
 Install programmable thermostats to automatically adjust the temperature when the building is unoccupied.
 You’ll be reducing your energy bills as well as giving your system a break, increasing its lifespan.

 - Install an energy management system.
 These systems provide options for adjusting temperatures in different zones of the building, and you can control temperature changes around your company’s working hours.
 Being more mindful of your company’s energy use can pay off; energy management systems can help business owners decrease their energy use by up to 40 percent each year.
 Energy management systems are a great solution for business owners who want to cut their energy use but aren’t ready to replace their old commercial HVAC systems.